Forest product

-Forest Products Data
+Forest products data

 The Food and Agriculture Organization of the United Nations publishes an annual yearbook of forest products.
 The FAO Yearbook of Forest Products is a compilation of statistical data on basic forest products for all countries and territories of the world.
 It contains series of annual data on the volume of production and the volume and value of trade in forest products.
 It includes tables showing direction of trade and average unit values of trade for certain products.
 Statistical information in the yearbook is based primarily on data provided to the FAO Forestry Department by the countries through questionnaires or official publications.
 In the absence of official data, FAO makes an estimate based on the best information available.
 FAO also publishes an annual survey of pulp and paper production capacities around the world.
 The survey presents statistics on pulp and paper capacity and production by country and by grade.
 The statistics are based on information submitted by correspondents worldwide, most of them pulp and paper associations, and represents 85% of the world production of paper and paperboard.

 Based on these demands, the forest products can be further explored.
 Pulp and paper industry has high volume demand for the wood materials including both softwood and hardwood.
 Wood industry can consume large volume and varieties of wood products including logs, lumbers, furniture, and other products.

-Producing Forest Resources
+Producing forest resources

 Producers of forest products are heavily depending on the forest types and ownership (see Forest).
 As woods are the dominant product of the forest product, the processes of producing wood products are important.
 The general processes for commercial land can include seedling production, site preparation, planting, applying fertilizers and herbicides, thinning (pre-commercial or commercial), and logging.
 The processes may vary due to different species and spatial locations.
-Products category may include logs, lumbers, residues, etc. For non-timber forest products, the processes can have a large variety.
+Products category may include logs, lumbers, residues, etc. Another forest product called biochar can be produced from logging residues.
+For non-timber forest products, the processes can have a large variety.

-Forest Products in Sustainability
+Forest products in sustainability

 In 2015, the United Nations set 17 Sustainable Development Goals (SDG) as global goals from 2015 to 2030.
 As renewable resources on earth, forest products can assist in several SDGs in this agenda.